holochain/holochain-rust/doc/holochain_101/src/state_actions.md

 ## Actions

-The `action` module defines 3 layers of nesting for actions:
+The `action` module defines actions and action wrappers:

-- `ActionWrapper`: struct needed for ???, contains a unique ID and the `Action`
-- `Action`: struct contains a unique ID for the action and the `Signal`
+- `ActionWrapper`: struct contains a unique ID for the action and the `Action`
-- `Signal`: enum of specific data to a given action, e.g. `Signal::Commit`
+- `Action`: enum of specific data to a given action, e.g. `Action::Commit`

 Processing an incoming action is a 3 step process:

 0. Implement `reduce` to resolve and dispatch to a handler
-0. Resolve the action signal to an appropriate handler
+0. Resolve the action to an appropriate handler
 0. Implement handler logic

 ### Reduce